Seeed-Studio/Grove_Temperature_And_Humidity_Sensor/README.md

 For more information please visit [wiki DHT11](http://wiki.seeedstudio.com/Grove-TemperatureAndHumidity_Sensor/) and [wiki AM2302](http://wiki.seeedstudio.com/Grove-Temperature_and_Humidity_Sensor_Pro/)

+****

+Add support for DHT10 , The different from other DHT* device is that it uses i2c interface.

 ----

 This demo is licensed under [The MIT License](http://opensource.org/licenses/mit-license.php).
 Check LINCESE for more information.<br>